Wednesday, November 30, 2016

 Summary: A Helleborus plant named ‘COSEH 740,’ invented by German helleborist Josef Heuger, has white flowers and dark green leaves.

-Helleborus ‘COSEH 740’ image included in patent application filed March 31, 2010, with United States Patent and Trademark Office: Josef Heuger, Public Domain, via U.S. Patent and Trademark Office
+Helleborus ‘COSEH 740’ image included in patent application filed Wednesday, March 31, 2010, as application number 12/798346, with the United States Patent and Trademark Office (USPTO); United States Plant Patent No. US PP22,022; Date of Patent July 5, 2011: Josef Heuger, Public Domain, via U.S. Patent and Trademark Office

 A Helleborus plant named ‘COSEH 740,’ which has white flowers and dark green leaves, is a newly cultivated variety of Lenten rose hellebore hybrid Helleborus x ericsmithii by German hellebore breeder Josef Heuger.